DerekSelander/dsdump/docs/index.md

                  U dyld_stub_binder
 ```

 Then run the `strip` command and check out the differences.
-What is different compared to the `MH_EXECUTE` image and why do you think that is?
+What is difference compared to the `MH_EXECUTE` image and why do you think that is?

-Public symbols in shared libraries can't be stripped out because there could be consumers in other images that rely on those symbols, so they need to keep their names intact.
+Public symbols in shared libraries won't be stripped out because there could be consumers in other images that rely on those symbols, so they need to keep their names intact.

+## Objective-C Class Layout

+Objective-C still plays quite a relevant role——even in Swift.
+A pure Swift class (i.e. `class ASwiftClass {}`) will inherit from an Objective-C class called **SwiftClass** on all Apple platforms.
+I'd expect this to change in the future, but not for at least a couple years.

+In addition, Swift methods *can* be stripped out of the symbol table, but Objective-C methods can still be resolved via other methods (as you'll see shortly).
+If a Swift class overrides an Objective-C method (i.e. `viewDidLoad`), there'll be a compiler generated Objective-C bridging method (called a [thunk](https://en.wikipedia.org/wiki/Thunk)) which retains and rearranges assembly registers to the Swift calling convention.
+The thunk method is visible on the Objective-C side, while the actual Swift method can be stripped out.
+You'll see at the end of this writeup that you can infer the stripped Swift method by using this knowledge and the Swift reflection type knowledge introduced later.

+###